DiceNameIsMy/proper-FastAPI-startup/README.md

 My vision of pretty good FastAPI project template to start with.
 It features -
 - Registration, Sending code to email to verify it, Authentication
-- Oauth2 authorization with JWT tokens
+- OAuth2 authorization with JWT tokens
+- OAuth2 with google provider
 - Idempotent requests for POST and PATCH methods
 - HashIds to keep your ID's somewhat secure
 - Simple API to view users